usds/medicaid-renewals-playbook/manual-renewals/outreach-and-messaging.md

 Ads should be placed in places where Medicaid participants are most likely to see them, such as TV, Radio, bus ads, doctor's offices, and pharmacies.
 Navigator's should be leveraged to spread the word in their communities.
 #### Working with the National Change of Address (NCOA) database or MCOs to update recipient's addresses
 #### Utilizing web-based messaging services like WhatsApp for outreach
-Participants who run out of minutes may still connect to wifi
+Memers who run out of minutes may still connect to wifi, making web-based messaging a critical link to reach that population